MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/update-plugin-attributes-pd.md

 5. In the **Update** dialog page, select the ellipsis (**...**) in the filtering attributes.
 6. The filtering attributes window opens and provides a list of all attributes in the entity and the pricing dimensions.
 Select the check boxes for the pricing dimension attributes.
 7. Select **OK** to close the page, and then select **Update Step**.
 8. Repeat steps 2-7 for the second plug-in, **PreOperationQuoteLineDetail**.
-For this plug-in you need to update the **Update of msdyn_quotelinetransaction** step.
+For this plug-in, you need to update the **Update of msdyn_quotelinetransaction** step.
 9. Close **PluginRegistrationTool**.